-When it comes to cooking lamb curries, this simple lamb curry stands as my go-to choice.
+When it comes to meat dishes, on most days, a simple lamb curry or lamb potato meat stew is my go-to.
 Yet, there are times when I yearn for something different and that's when I turn to this delightful rogan josh made without the usual onion-garlic-tomato masala.
 It never fails to satisfy our cravings for a unique and flavorful meat dish.

 About Rogan Josh

-The characteristic color of traditional kashmiri rogan josh is from "ratanjot", an herb & a natural food coloring that gives this famous dish its signature red color.
-However, homecooks like me use kashmiri red chilli powder to imitate that sanguine color.
+In traditional rogan josh, the characteristic color is from "ratanjot", an herb & a natural food coloring that gives this famous dish its signature red color.
+However, at home, we will replicate the color using good ol kashmiri red chilli powder.

 - Authentic - This treasured recipe was handed down to me by my aunt, a proud Kashmiri.
 Before experiencing her authentic rogan josh, I must admit that I had been enjoying a version that didn't quite do justice to the original.